pawnu/pawnu.github.io/README.md

 Listed are some of my personal DevSecOps projects and their progresses.

 They are based on my interests and some popular tools used in the industry.
-I have tried to vary each pipeline tooling in order to learn and overcome the various challenges present in CI/CD development.
+I tried to vary each pipeline tooling in order to learn and overcome whatever challenges would present itself in CI/CD pipeline.

 - [x] Python Jenkins Declarative pipeline
 - [x] JAVA AWS cloud-native Pipeline
 - [x] JavaScript Azure-DevOps Pipeline
-- [ ] Terraform GCP GoCD Pipeline *(In progress)*
+- [x] REST API GCP GoCD Pipeline
 - [ ] Mobile App Security Pipeline *(TBC, TBD Android and/or Swift)*
 - [x] Attack Tree SlackBot
 - [ ] Security Education For Teams *(In progress)*